-Note: The wireless LAN module is not included with all projector models.
+Note: The wireless LAN module is not included with your projector.

 Note: If your projector is connected via a LAN cable to a network that includes a wireless access point, you can connect to the projector wirelessly using the EasyMP Network Projection software.